-Rugby World Cup Showcases SIS LIVE’s Connectivity Skills
+Rugby World Cup Showcases NEP Connect’s Connectivity Skills

-SIS LIVE’s diverse critical media connectivity skills were showcased this autumn when the sporting world focused on England and Wales during the battle for supremacy in the Rugby World Cup.
+NEP Connect’s (formerly known as SIS LIVE) diverse critical media connectivity skills were showcased this autumn when the sporting world focused on England and Wales during the battle for supremacy in the Rugby World Cup.

-Twenty teams competed over 48 matches at 13 venues from Brighton to Newcastle during the six week competition, and host broadcaster ITV Sport tasked SIS LIVE with providing all the connectivity services.
+Twenty teams competed over 48 matches at 13 venues from Brighton to Newcastle during the six week competition, and host broadcaster ITV Sport tasked NEP Connect with providing all the connectivity services.

-The project was led by a 79-strong “SIS LIVE Rugby team” focused on delivering the event.
+The project was led by a 79-strong “NEP Connect Rugby team” focused on delivering the event.
 This included 11 fibre specialists, 22 mobile satellite communication engineers, 15 network operations centre engineers, manufacturing and software engineers, scheduling and planning staff, projects and purchasing teams, and drivers.

-Before the tournament kicked off on September 18, 2015, SIS LIVE spent 19 months tendering, meticulously planning and delivering a secure, reliable and diverse connectivity infrastructure, drawing on years’ worth of skills and experience, backed up by state-of-the art technical capability.
+Before the tournament kicked off on September 18, 2015, NEP Connect spent 19 months tendering, meticulously planning and delivering a secure, reliable and diverse connectivity infrastructure, drawing on years’ worth of skills and experience, backed up by state-of-the art technical capability.